Abhishek-Birada/javascript/README.md

 symbol for object is {}
 It stores key : value pairs
-Key and values can be anything like variables , strings , numbers etc An object is a collection of properties and methods.
+An object is a collection of properties and methods.
 Example : let a = {} // empty object
 we can also create an object by using object().
 It can be called with or without using new keyword.